• Skip to primary navigation

 5. Coat: Dip squash slice into the egg mixture then the flour mixture.
 Make sure to completely coat.

-6. Fry: Place coated squash slices in the hot oil.
+6. Fry: Place coated squash slices in the hot oil in a single layer.
 Fry for about 3-4 minutes on each side or until they turn golden brown.

-7. Serve: Remove from the oil and place on a paper towel to remove excess grease and then place on a wire rack until ready to eat.
+7. Serve: Remove from the oil with a slotted spoon and place on a paper towel to remove excess oil and then place on a wire rack until ready to eat.

 Sliced squash, egg and milk, cornmeal and flour, squash frying